 9.2 If on the employee’s leaving date, she/he has taken annual leave in excess of their entitlement, she/he will be required to reimburse the School (normally by deduction from final salary payment(s)) in respect of this holiday.

 10.1 The procedures outlined here should be carried out with due regard to any diversity issues which may have affected either the original situation or the current process.
-The School’s Diversity Adviser and diversity specialists within the HR Directorate are available to support colleagues in this area.
+The School’s HR Employee Relations Consultants are available to support colleagues in this area.
 Where a diversity issue (e.g. a disability including chronic physical or mental health conditions) has been disclosed to the School, whether prior to the situation which triggered this process or during the process, the line manager co-ordinating the process is responsible for checking with the employee to determine their needs and for making the appropriate arrangements.
 Employees who have not previously disclosed a diversity issue which may be relevant to this process are encouraged to do so, as early as possible, so that it can be taken into account.